ACME-AAE-Laboratory/Vizualize-3D-Images/README.md

 User will need to download both the '.m' and '.fig' and place them in the directory for use.
 Alternatively, user can place them in Documents>MATLAB to access them from any path when using MATLAB.

 This program requires an input to be a 2 3D matrix (stacked tomograms) and outputs a figure with a slider bar to progress through slices in the 3D image volume.

+Confirmed - runs on MATLAB 2017 and 2018, may not run successfully on earlier versions of Matlab